 2. All CBSE schools will want to register themselves before online registration submissions.
 Schools require to use their ‘Affiliation Number’ as the user ID.
 Schools can take the password of the concerned local office, following which they should change the password & protect it.

 3. Schools require to ensure both are attending the CBSE rules in terms of candidate registration, classroom availability, including the number of teachers.
-The teacher-student ration should be 1:30 and the number of class sections cannot exceed the number permitted by CBSE.
+The teacher-student ration should be 1:30 plus the number of class sections cannot exceed the number permitted through CBSE.

 4. Class 9 also class 11 exams have to be conducted internally through the schools.

-5. Schools can complete the registration process by individual entry or by uploading a filled-in Excel file provided by the online registration system.
+5. Schools can complete the registration process through an individual entry either by uploading a filled-in Excel file provided via the online registration system.

 6. Schools should give the signed copy of finalized data of Registration of class 10 and 12 to the concerned regional office only also not to CBSE, Preet Vihar, Delhi.